v8/v8.dev/src/blog/better-class-features.md

 }
 ```

 To implement the specified semantics before the proposal finalized, V8 used calls to runtime functions since they are more flexible.
 As shown in the bytecode above, the initialization of public fields was implemented with `%CreateDataProperty()` runtime calls, while the initialization of private fields was implemented with `%AddPrivateField()`.
-Since calling into the runtime incurs a significant overhead, the initialization of class fields was significantly slower compared to the assignment of ordinary object properties.
+Since calling into the runtime incurs a significant overhead, the initialization of class fields was much slower compared to the assignment of ordinary object properties.

 In most use cases, however, the semantic differences are insignificant.
-It would be nice to have the performance of the optimized assignments of properties when the pattern of the class field initialization is predictable enough - so a more optimal implementation was created after the proposal finalized.
+It would be nice to have the performance of the optimized assignments of properties when the pattern of the class field initialization is predictable enough &mdash; so a more optimal implementation was created after the proposal finalized.

 ### Optimizing private class fields and computed public class fields

-To speed up initialization of private class fields and computed public class fields, the implementation introduced a new machinery to plug into the [inline cache (IC) system](https://mathiasbynens.be/notes/shapes-ics) when handling these operations, including:
+To speed up initialization of private class fields and computed public class fields, the implementation introduced a new machinery to plug into the [inline cache (IC) system](https://mathiasbynens.be/notes/shapes-ics) when handling these operations.
+This new machinery comes in three cooperating pieces:

 - A new bytecode `DefineKeyedOwnProperty`.
 This gets emitted when generating code for the `ClassLiteral::Property` AST nodes representing class field initializers.
-- A corresponding Turbofan IR opcode `JSDefineKeyedOwnProperty`, which can be compiled from the new bytecode.
+- In the TurboFan JIT, a corresponding IR opcode `JSDefineKeyedOwnProperty`, which can be compiled from the new bytecode.
-- A new `DefineKeyedOwnIC` which is used in the interpreter handler of the new bytecode as well as the code compiled from the new IR opcode.
+- In the IC system, a new `DefineKeyedOwnIC` that is used in the interpreter handler of the new bytecode as well as the code compiled from the new IR opcode.
 To simplify the implementation, the new IC reuses some of the code in `KeyedStoreIC` which was intended for ordinary property stores.

 Now when V8 encounters this class: